HOW

 Sisyphus is explored through the lens of a therapy session where the Performer is constantly flooded by the memories of a relationship, replaying them over and over again.

-ACT 1 WORKSHOP SAMPLE
+ACT 1 SAMPLE

 I too feel like cousin Greg.
 Doing anything to get a piece of the pie that has been tantalizing me my whole life.